 Students have the option of the Family and Consumer Sciences concentration or the Family and Consumer Sciences Education concentration.
 Graduates qualify to sit for the examination to be certified in Family and Consumer Sciences (CFCS) with the American Association of Family and Consumer Sciences.

 - demonstrate an understanding and comprehension of the family and consumer sciences body of knowledge

 - demonstrate, at a professional level, oral and written communication and problem solving proficiency within Family and Consumer Sciences

 - demonstrate synthesis and integration of the specialized Family and Consumer Sciences body of knowledge through engaged learning experiences

 - choose, examine, and assess the impact of civic engagement relevant to Family and Consumer Sciences

-Graduates’ career opportunities include but are not limited to: cooperative extension/agent, consumer information specialist, program development, consultant, product representative, consumer information specialist, customer assurance specialist, writer/developer of informational or educational materials, governmental, community, and non-profit agency worker, child/youth family advocacy, family financial officer, wellness director, and Peace Corps volunteer.
+Graduates’ career opportunities include, but are not limited to: cooperative extension/agent, consumer information specialist, program development, consultant, product representative, consumer information specialist, customer service specialist, writer/developer of informational or educational materials, governmental, community, and non-profit agency worker, child/youth family advocacy, family financial officer, wellness director, and Peace Corps volunteer.
 Teaching opportunities at the middle school, junior high, high school, or post-secondary level are available upon completion of the education concentration.

 The major provides a strong foundation for graduate work.
 Graduate degree opportunities are available in the School of Education or specific departments related to family and consumer sciences (Design and Merchandising, Food Science and Human Nutrition, Human Development and Family Studies, Social Work, Occupational Therapy, etc.).